sschober/docker-maven-plugin/doc/intro.md

 recommended way).
 The configuration contains a general part and a list of image-specific configurations, one for each image.

-The general part contains global configuration like the Docker URL or the path to the SSL certificates for communication with the Docker Host.
+The general part contains global configuration like the docker URL or the path to the SSL certificates for communication with the docker Host.

 Then, each image configuration has three parts: